MicrosoftDocs/Viva/WorkplaceAnalytics/Use/accelerate-change.md

 ## Support connectivity

 Teams provides a shared work environment that strengthens connectivity and boosts productivity.
 Monitoring team cohesion post technology adoption is an indication of tool effectiveness.

-The [Rebuilding companies as communities](https://insights.office.com/culture/rebuilding-companies-as-communities/) and [How managers can make casual networking events more inclusive](https://insights.office.com/management-strategy/how-managers-can-make-casual-networking-events-more-inclusive/) explain how important a community is for an organization, such as: "Communityship requires a more modest form of leadership that might be called engaged and distributed management.
+[Rebuilding companies as communities](https://insights.office.com/culture/rebuilding-companies-as-communities/) explains how "Communityship requires a more modest form of leadership that might be called engaged and distributed management.
 A community leader is personally engaged in order to engage others, so that anyone and everyone can exercise initiative."

 Ways to support connectivity with Teams: